 - 4. Now let's pretend to be the particles in a liquid.
 Stay in the same group. - 5.
-Since you are the particles in liquid, you should now move around but stay in contact with each other all the time. - 6. a) If we wanted to move these particles further away from each other, what should we give them? - 7. a) If we wanted these particles to move into fixed positions and not move around, what must we take away from them?
+Since you are the particles in liquid, you should now move around but stay in contact with each other all the time. - 6. a) If we wanted to move these particles further away from each other, what should we give them?
+The particles should be given energy. - 7. a) If we wanted these particles to move into fixed positions and not move around, what must we take away from them?